vantage6/v6-on-kubernetes-PoC/integration_poc/integration_poc.md

 ![alt text](img/node-pod-logs.png)

-14. Request the execution of the **partial** part of a V6 algorithm on the vantage6 server (the networking settings between the algorithms and the node-proxy is still in progress).
+14. Request the execution of a V6 algorithm on the vantage6 server.
 You can do this using the web-based user interface, or the python client.
 Reload the logs from Step #13 to verify how after this execution request is received, a new Job POD is created:

 	![alt text](img/request_n_result_log.png)